How do I register for ACES Homeschool Group?

 After the initial evaluation, we will create a plan that will best meet the needs of your child and family.
 Some students attend once/week, while others attend two or more times/week.
 The length of time is variable as well depending on academic progress and increased confidence.

 What do families say about the program?

 Please visit our Testimonials page to hear what other families have to say!

 What does a typical day look like?

 Daily schedules will vary depending on the age level of the group.
 Typically, our mornings include writing, history/social studies, science, presentations/group work and snack.
 We break for lunch and recess midday.
 Our afternoon is designated for our book club and documentary discussions as well as our fine arts studies

 That really depends on you as the primary teacher of your child.
 You will have an overview of our year's themes, book selections, documentaries and field trips.
 Students are expected to read the book selection and view the documentary for each month in order to be prepared to fully participate in the discussions.
 Some presentations or projects will require preparation at home prior to class.
 But a significant amount of work will take place in class.
 It is up to you to decide if the program will supplement your existing curriculum or become the framework for your studies for the year.

 Where can I find out about upcoming events?

-How can an educational advocate help my family?
+How can an IEP Coach help my family?

 Whether you are new to the world of IEP meetings or you've spend many years working to ensure your child has all of the resources he or she needs to be successful, an educational advocate can help.
 Offering support during meetings, helping to translate the educational jargon, providing resources and referrals to outside providers and services are just a few of the many ways an educational advocate can benefit a family with a child with special needs.